Buy-Sell Agreements: Using Life Insurance to Fund Your Exit Strategy

-A buy-sell agreement with no funding doesn’t provide the means to execute the plans for transferring the business ownership.
+A buy-sell agreement with no funding doesn’t provide the means to execute the plans for transfer of ownership.

 You can fund your buy-sell agreement with cash, a sinking fund, loans, installment payments, or life and disability insurance.
 Insurance solves the inadequacies of the other funding strategies by providing the most economical and certain source of capital.

 Life insurance can be used to fund a buy-sell agreement in three primary ways.
-1) The business can own policies on the owners in a Stock Redemption method.
-2) Using Cross-Purchase, each owner would purchase a policy on the other owners.
-3) With an LLC buy-sell agreement, a new entity would be set up to own a life insurance policy on each of the owners.
-If one partner passes away, the death benefit will pay out to provide the funds to buy out that owner’s share of the business.
+1) The business can own policies on the owners 2) Using Cross-Purchase agreement, each owner would purchase a policy on the other owners.
+3) With an LLC buy-sell agreement, a new entity would be set up to own life insurance policies on the owners.
+If one partner passes away, the policy proceeds will pay out to provide the funds to buy out that owner’s share of the business.

 You’ll gain some great ideas and insights that you maybe have never thought of before.
 Business continuation shouldn’t be an unknown that leaves you feeling powerless.
 Instead, it should empower you with a long-term view of your business.
 The further ahead you can see, the better choices you’ll make.
 Then you’ll gain more peace about all the decisions you make today.

 Today, you’ll feel more aware of how to think about an uncertain future.
 And, you’ll be equipped with the questions you might need to ask yourself to chart a path forward.

 Where Buy-Sell Agreements Fit into the Cash Flow System